Flora Wellesley Wesley is a dance artist, performer, improviser and teacher who lives and works in London.

-During the COVID-19 lockdown Flora decided to cultivate a personal laughter practice, inspired by a London Clown School course and the Voic(e)motion work she has done in the past with Guy Dartnell.
-She did an online Laughter Yoga Leader course in April and has since developed a regular laughter teaching practice alongside her personal practice, Laugh Time with Flora.
+During the COVID-19 lockdown Flora cultivated a personal laughter practice inspired by a London Clown School course and the Voic(e)motion work she has done with Guy Dartnell.
+She did an online Laughter Yoga Leader course in April and has since developed a regular laughter teaching practice, Laugh Time With Flora, alongside her personal practice.

 Freelance projects have included: dancing for choreographers Simonetta Alessandri, Seke Chimutengwende, Last Yearz Interesting Negro, Fernanda Muñoz-Newsome, Florence Peake, Eva Recacha and Robbie Synge; working with visual artists Yelena Zhelezov, Ed Fornieles, William Hunt and Eddie Peake; appearing in films by Hugo Glendinning & Tilly Shiner, and Grace Schwindt, and live art works by Richard DeDomenici; acting in Lost Text/Found Space productions; and doing collaborative research with artists Kira O’Reilly, Guy Dartnell and Evy Jokhova.